-- Ensure that Oracle Solaris Cluster software packages and any necessary updates are installed on the node.
-See "How to Install Oracle Solaris Cluster Software Packages" on page 67. - Ensure that the cluster is prepared for the addition of the new node.
-See "How to Prepare the Cluster for Additional Global-Cluster Nodes" on page 133. - Ensure that the Oracle Solaris Cluster software is not yet configured on the potential node that you want to add to a cluster. - a.
+- Cluster node membership - Cluster interconnect - Global devices - 1.
+Ensure that the Oracle Solaris Cluster software is not yet configured on the potential node that you want to add to a cluster. - a.
 Assume the root role on the potential node. - b.
 Determine whether the Oracle Solaris Cluster software is configured on the potential node.

-'''

 phys-schost-new# /usr/sbin/clinfo -n

-'''

-■ If the command fails, go to Step 2.
+• If the command fails, go to Step 2.